Could you do veterinary volunteer work? Put your skills to the test

 How your expertise can help working animals:

-• Help to teach Moroccan vet students during their EMS placements in SPANA centres
+Help teach Moroccan vet students during their EMS placements in SPANA centres

 Most of the work carried out by our volunteers is focused on horses, donkeys and mules.
 You’re likely to be placed in Marrakech initially, with a team that’s used to speaking English and working alongside volunteers.

-On your return we’ll ask you to produce a 300-500 word report on your visit, including case studies and photographs.
+On your return we’ll ask you to produce a 300 to 500 word report on your visit, including case studies and photographs.
 This piece of work will be extremely useful, giving us material for publicity and fundraising purposes.
-It’s also important that you spread the word about SPANA, and tell your colleagues and contacts about the programme and your experiences.
+It’s also important that you spread the word about SPANA, telling your colleagues and contacts about the programme and your experiences.

 We have a practice talk pack you can use at client evenings and similar events to raise awareness of SPANA’s work.